 The community has decided to start conducting experiments because of the lack of peer-reviewed research about polyphasic sleep.
 Small-scale tests with electroencephalograms started during 2017.
 Additionally, large-scale tests loomed on the horizon throughout 2018.

-The gathering of information is still continuing; the purpose of this page is to share the findings and inform people of ongoing and future tests.
+The gathering of information is still ongoing; thus, the purpose of this page is to share the findings and inform people of ongoing and future tests.

 Below are the current and past polyphasic survey analyses.
 If you want to complete the most recent polyphasic survey yourself, you can do so by following its link respectively.